Continuous-Flow Data-Rate-Aware CNN Inference on FPGA: Complexity analysis

-It can be seen that the depthwise-\B{separable} convolution needs far \B{fewer} resources than the normal convolution.
-Our approach still achieves a significant reduction in adder\B{s} and multiplier\B{s} for high data rates where $\rin \geq 1$.
-Not only \B{is} the \B{number} of KPUs reduced, but also the number of inputs for each FCU.
+It can be seen that the depthwise-separable convolution needs far fewer resources than the normal convolution.
+Our approach still achieves a significant reduction in adders and multipliers for high data rates where $\rin \geq 1$.
+Not only is the number of KPUs reduced, but also the number of inputs for each FCU.
 Both reductions have a significant impact on the number of adders and multipliers.
-In the low data rate regime ($\rin < 1$), the \B{number} of KPUs has already dropped to 1, and only the \B{number} of FCUs can be reduced.
+In the low data rate regime ($\rin < 1$), the number of KPUs has already dropped to 1, and only the number of FCUs can be reduced.
 This results in a marginal reduction of resources.
-Also, the KPU is stalling because the \B{continuous flow} cannot be restored anymore.
+Also, the KPU is stalling because the continuous flow cannot be restored anymore.